LogoLogo

 • Verified Minter Contracts can mint USDV using STBT as collateral.

-• Token contracts on any USDV-enabled blockchain can send remint requests to the vault to atomically burn-and-swap USDV from one color to another.
+• Token contracts on any USDV-enabled blockchain can send requests to the vault to atomically burn-and-swap USDV from one color to another.

 • Tokens are freely transferred between wallets within or between blockchains.